prosto-nevezu4iy/TaskTracker/README.md

 The Task Tracker CLI is a simple command-line interface application that helps you manage your tasks.
 Whether you're working on personal projects, studying, or simply keeping track of your to-do list, this tool allows you to:

 - Add, update, and delete tasks
-- Mark tasks as "in progress" or "done"
+- Mark tasks as "in-progress" or "done"
-- List all tasks, all completed tasks, all incomplete tasks, and all tasks in progress
+- List all tasks, all completed tasks, all incomplete tasks, and all tasks in-progress

 The tasks are stored in a local JSON file, ensuring that your data is preserved between sessions.